rleydev/startup-template-web/README.md

 - Mobile version adaptive design until (768px)
 - HTML, CSS
 - Gitflow
+- Landing is developed according to Figma design

 #### The history of the whole development performed on Gitlab by division for several steps:
 1) https://gitlab.com/rleydev/html-essentials-hometask